What are Error codes?

 HTTP ERROR 400 (BAD REQUEST)

-The 400 Bad Request Error is a HTTP reaction status code that shows that the server was unfit to process the request sent by the customer because of invalid linguistic structure.
-Similarly as with the many potential HTTP reaction codes, accepting a 400 Bad Request Error while getting to your own application can be both baffling and testing to fix.
-Such HTTP reaction codes speak to the intricate connection between the customer, a web application, a web server, and frequently various outsider web administrations, so deciding the reason for a specific status code can be a troublesome, even inside a controlled advancement condition.
+The 400 Bad Request Error is an HTTP reaction status code that shows that the server was unfit to process the request sent by the customer because of an invalid linguistic structure.
+Similarly, as with the many potential HTTP reaction codes, accepting a 400 Bad Request Error while getting to your own application can be both baffling and testing to fix.
+Such HTTP reaction codes speak to the intricate connection between the customer, a web application, a web server, and frequently various outsider web administrations, so deciding the reason for a specific status code can be troublesome, even inside a controlled advancement condition.

 HTTP ERROR 403 (FORBIDDEN)